lihanwen1017769643/engg1340comp2113/README.md

 > In the beginning, every player will be placed on Go and thet can receive certain amount of *property* every time they pass Go.
 * Corner land
 > Each land on the corner has some special function as follows.
   - worm-hole
     When a player lands on the worm-hole, he/she can choose to move towards to any land in the next round.
 Note that if he/she pass through Go land, he/she can still receive the corresponding *property*.
   - jail
-  When a player lands on the jail, he/she
+   When a player lands on the jail, he/she will be trapped for three rounds.
+Nevertheless, each round he/she can choose either paying fine or attempting to roll doubles to escape jail.
 #### Game Flow
 There are four players.
 In the beginning, every one is assigned to a given amount of *property*.
 Also, the numbers 1,2,3,4 will be assigned to four cards a,b,c,d.
 Each player need to choose a card and this will be the order.
 On a player's turn, he/she must roll the 2 dices and move forward according to the number on the dices.
 The player should follow the instruction above when he/she lands on some land.
 Moreover, there's a possibility that the player will roll the double.
-In that
+In that circumstance, he/she should roll the dices again to take one extra turn after resolving the events occurred in current turn.

 The game will end if one of criteria below is met.